OpenStickCommunity/GP2040-CE/docs/development.md

 ```

 #### I2C Display Splash
 The firmware also has a splash display feature.
-The default splash image has been defined in `headers/addons/i2cdisplay.h`.
+The default splash image has been defined in `headers/addons/i2cdisplay.
+H`.
 The data for the splash image are bytes representing the bitmap to be displayed on the OLED screen.
 The splash image can be set via the web-config.
-If you would like to change the default version of the splash image (to preserve it beyond data wipe), it can be customized with a C define named `DEFAULT_SPLASH` in the active `BoardConfig.h` file.
+If you would like to change the default version of the splash image (to preserve it beyond data wipe), it can be customized with a C define named `DEFAULT_SPLASH` in the active `BoardConfig.
+H` file.
 The instructions on how to generate those bytes are as follows:

 1. Navigate to Bitmap Converter web utility
     - https://marlinfw.org/tools/u8glib/converter.html
 2. Configure generated code
-    - Select Marlin 2.x and Bitmap, untick all the rest.
+    - Select Marlin 2.
+X and Bitmap, untick all the rest.
 3. Upload the splash image file
     - Set the image file after clicking on "Choose file".
 The image file needs to be preprocessed to your liking and cropped to 128x64.
 This should populate a code block below.
 4. Use the generated code
     - Copy the hex numbers inside the curly braces from the code block.
-    - Navigate to the `BoardConfig.h` of your choice and at the end of the file right before `#endif`.
+    - Navigate to the `BoardConfig.
+H` of your choice and at the end of the file right before ` #endif `.
 Create a C define like so:
         ```cpp
         #define DEFAULT_SPLASH \
         ```